Retrenchment Benefits In Singapore: What Employees Are Entitled To

 How Much Should I Receive In Retrenchment Benefits?

-If retrenchment benefits are stated in employment contracts or collective agreements, companies are obliged to provide the stated amount.
 However, if the amount is not stated in your employment contract, the common practice for retrenchment compensation is usually at least 2 weeks to 1 month’s salary per year of service.

-In the event where retrenchment benefits are not paid out accordingly, you may file a claim with the Tripartite Alliance for Dispute Management (TADM).
+In the event that retrenchment benefits are not paid out accordingly, you may file a claim with the Tripartite Alliance for Dispute Management (TADM).
 The TADM may also step in to resolve any employment disputes, should there be a need for mediation.

 If your company is in the process of winding up, however, you should not file a claim with TADM but with the Insolvency Office instead, or directly with the appointed judicial manager or liquidator.